andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ## Only the Start

 We haven't been using ElasticSearch for very long, perhaps only 6 months.
 Hopefully this information will be useful for others in the Rails world!
-I'll be following up with new lessons we've learned in the future!
+I'll be following up with new information as we go further with ElasticSearch!

+## Why We Wrote Our Own ElasticSearch Client

+There were a number of available ElasticSearch clients when we started our project.
+We tried some of the more popular options, but after a couple months it was apparent they were not up to the task for the following reasons:

+* **Bad APIs:** The clients we vetted mapped to ElasticSearch in inconsistent or confusing ways.
+ElasticSearch's API is complex and does not have very complete docs, a bad API means reconciling already unclear docs through an unnecssary abstraction layer.
+* **Inefficient Rails integration:** we wound up writing our own high performance classes for importing data (described later in this doc)
+* **Poor support for multiple indexes per Rails model:** This was important for us, our Index classes hook into models, not the other way around.
+* **Incomplete APIs:** Stretcher does *not* attempt to describe the ElasticSearch API with complex objects, but is mostly a DSL for building URLs and request bodies, then returning JSON as hashes.
+This let us implement our client quickly.
+* **Inefficient connection handling:** Stretcher uses Net::HTTP::Persistent to efficiently re-use a single keep-alive connection in a thread-safe manner.